ofelman/HPIA-Repository-Downloader/README.md

         Added ability to start a New log file w/checkmark in IU - log saved to log.bak0,log.bak1, etc.
     Version 1.62
-        added runtime options to allow the script to run on a schedule
+        added runtime options to allow the script to run on a schedule Version 1.65
+        added support for INI Software named by ID, not just by name added Browse button to find HPIA folder Version 1.66
+        add [Sync] dialog to ask if unselected products' filters should be removed from common repository